St. Mary's Polish Church

 St. Mary's Polish Church is a Roman Catholic church in Whitney Pier, a neighbourhood of Sydney, Nova Scotia.
-Founded in 1913, the parish serves the Polish community in Cape Breton and is the only parish serving a Polish community in Canada east of Montreal.
+Founded in 1913 with the church built between 1913 and 1918 on land donated in trust by the Szelak family, the parish serves the Polish community in Cape Breton and is the only parish serving a Polish community in Canada east of Montreal.
 It is a parish in the Diocese of Antigonish.
 The church was designated a Nova Scotian heritage property in 1984.

+The church was destroyed by fire in 2014 but re-opened in 2016 following rebuilding.
+It contains various sacred objects from other churches, including a high altar from the Polish Manitoban settlement of Wisla.
+The rebuilt church remains a provincially registered heritage property.